NickAger/LearningHaskell/notes/CoArbitrary.md

 From Chapter 14

-It turns out, as long as your datatype has a Generic instance derived, you can get these instances for free.
+It turns out, as long as your datatype has a Generic instance derived, you can get these instances [CoArbitary instances] for free.

 The following should work just fine:

 ```haskell